cjyuan/cyf-notes/ITP-Module3-Sprint3-PR-Macro.md

 Using a boundary value as a test case is always a good idea.
 Many programs fail because they do not check the boundary cases properly.

+---

+If you are interested in preventing some code (like those custom testing code) in a file containing the function definition get executed when the file is imported by another script using `require(...)`, you can try asking ChatGPT "how to check if a JS script is executed directly or via import?".

+#### Sprint-3/implement/get-card-value.js
+Can you also check if `getCardValue("23♠")` is returning the value you expect?

+#### Sprint-3/implement/is-valid-triangle.js
+Could also test 0 and negative numbers in the 2nd and 3rd parameters.

 #### Sprint-3/implement/rotate-char.js

 How would you modify your implementation if shift is allowed to be a negative number to represent a rotation in the opposite direction?